ChartContainer

 grid?default { visible: true }{ visible: boolean; }

 Background grid configuration.
+Live.
 Default: { visible: true }.

 headerLayout?'overlay' | 'inline'